ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
-<h3>🔥 &nbsp;<a href=https://medium.com/tag/javascript-development target="_blank" rel="noopener noreferrer">JavaScript 주간 핫토픽</a>&nbsp; 🔗</h3>
+<h3>1.
+Why Angular 2025 Feels Like a Code-Wizard’s Playground - <a href="https://athiyagu6.medium.com/why-angular-2025-feels-like-a-code-wizards-playground-e71526c927f5?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Thiyagu Arunachalam`**

+<blockquote>Angular in 2025 isn’t just another update.
+It’s the kind of shift that makes you smile when writing code again.
+Some features that blow…
+Continue reading on Medium »</blockquote>

+<h3>2.
+The this That Got Away — How a Missing Bind Crashed Our File Uploader - <a href="https://javascript.plainenglish.io/the-this-that-got-away-how-a-missing-bind-crashed-our-file-uploader-da417640764a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `DefineCode`**

+<blockquote>It worked fine in development.
+But at 10,000 users, our uploader started failing silently — all because one callback forgot what this…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>3.
+JavaScript Morphing Machines: My Journey into Runtime Function Mutation and Dynamic Objects - <a href="https://medium.com/@kainatnafees/javascript-morphing-machines-my-journey-into-runtime-function-mutation-and-dynamic-objects-fcfcdd1a76a5?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kainat Nafees`**

+<blockquote>When I first started writing JavaScript, it felt like a scripting tool for buttons and UI tweaks.
+But as I dove deeper, I found myself…
+Continue reading on Medium »</blockquote>

+<h3>4.
+JavaScript’s Date is Broken.
+Here's Why Temporal is the Future. - <a href="https://medium.com/@jagan_reddy/javascripts-date-is-broken-heres-why-temporal-is-the-future-a9f29cb9f89e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Jagan Reddy`**

+<blockquote>An introduction to the new, modern API that fixes decades of date and time headaches in JavaScript.
+Continue reading on Medium »</blockquote>

+<h3>5.
+Developing Progressive Web Apps (PWA) with JavaScript - <a href="https://medium.com/@TechnologyDiaries/developing-progressive-web-apps-pwa-with-javascript-b46282acefba?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Technology Diaries`**

+<blockquote>Progressive Web Apps (PWAs) represent one of the most significant advancements in web development in recent years, combining the best…
+Continue reading on Medium »</blockquote>

+<h3>6.
+Why JavaScript Is More Than Just a Scripting Language — My Journey into Its Core Concepts - <a href="https://javascript.plainenglish.io/why-javascript-is-more-than-just-a-scripting-language-my-journey-into-its-core-concepts-ea2d5691082d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Maximilian Oliver`**

+<blockquote>From Hoisting to the Event Loop, Closures to Prototypes — A Deep Dive Into JavaScript Theory That Every Developer Should Master (But Often…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>7.
+From Callbacks to Confidence: How I Built a Production-Ready JavaScript App Without Burning Out - <a href="https://medium.com/illumination/from-callbacks-to-confidence-how-i-built-a-production-ready-javascript-app-without-burning-out-5f4e78beb34f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Maximilian Oliver`**

+<blockquote>An In-Depth Walkthrough of My Journey Using Modern JavaScript, Async Patterns, and Build Tools to Ship a Real App That Doesn’t Break in…
+Continue reading on ILLUMINATION »</blockquote>

+<h3>8.
+“The Dynamic Pulse of JavaScript: How I Built Reactive Worlds from Functions and Fire” - <a href="https://medium.com/@kainatnafees/the-dynamic-pulse-of-javascript-how-i-built-reactive-worlds-from-functions-and-fire-c48536a55e42?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kainat Nafees`**

+<blockquote>My journey through JavaScript development began in chaos — callbacks nested within callbacks, variables shape-shifting like ghosts, and…
+Continue reading on Medium »</blockquote>

+<h3>9.
+The JavaScript DataGrid You’ve Been Waiting For: Meet Webix Grid - <a href="https://webix-ui.medium.com/the-javascript-datagrid-youve-been-waiting-for-meet-webix-grid-9382aa119bab?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Webix JavaScript UI library`**

+<blockquote>Have you ever found yourself thinking, “I just need a table.
+Not a full UI library, not a bloated framework, just a clean, fast, reliable…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
+Boost Your TypeScript Skills: 25 Advanced Tips to Master the Craft! - <a href="https://javascript.plainenglish.io/boost-your-typescript-skills-25-advanced-tips-to-master-the-craft-caa99d1b2cfb?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Avijit Ghosh`**

+<blockquote>Write Smarter, Safer, and Cleaner Code — The TypeScript Way
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
 Mastering TypeScript Basics: 25 Essential Tips to Kickstart Your Journey - <a href="https://javascript.plainenglish.io/mastering-typescript-basics-25-essential-tips-to-kickstart-your-journey-af8a497d5029?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Avijit Ghosh`**

 <blockquote>Welcome to the first instalment of the TypeScript Foundations for Beginners series, crafted exclusively for Medium readers stepping into…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
+<h3>3.
 5 TypeScript Secrets No One Talks About (But You Should Know!) - <a href="https://nameisjayant1.medium.com/5-typescript-secrets-no-one-talks-about-but-you-should-know-9480ddd2fd2c?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jayant Kumar`**

 <blockquote>Discover hidden gems in TypeScript that can make your code safer, smarter, and easier to maintain.
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 5 Times TypeScript Saved Me From Dumb Bugs in React Native - <a href="https://nameisjayant1.medium.com/5-times-typescript-saved-me-from-dumb-bugs-in-react-native-f78ee2ce862d?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jayant Kumar`**

 <blockquote>From undefined props to silent crashes — here’s how TypeScript caught the issues before they ruined my app (and my day).
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>5.
 Ace the TypeScript Interview for Lead Developers: Real-World Questions, Patterns, and Pitfalls - <a href="https://medium.com/web-tech-journals/ace-the-typescript-interview-for-lead-developers-real-world-questions-patterns-and-pitfalls-a969ba2a5b0c?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Rakesh Kumar`**

 <blockquote>From Utility Types to Design Patterns and Type-Level Programming — Here’s How to Prove You’re More Than Just “Type Safe.”
 Continue reading on Web Tech Journals »</blockquote>

-<h3>5.
+<h3>6.
 Understanding Utility Types in TypeScript (React/ReactNative) - <a href="https://nameisjayant1.medium.com/understanding-utility-types-in-typescript-react-reactnative-9af093cf734e?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jayant Kumar`**

 <blockquote>Learn how TypeScript’s utility types like Partial, Pick, Record, and others can supercharge your code with precision, readability, and…
 Continue reading on Medium »</blockquote>

-<h3>6.
+<h3>7.
 Tiny TypeScript Tips for React Native That Make a Big Difference - <a href="https://nameisjayant1.medium.com/tiny-typescript-tips-for-react-native-that-make-a-big-difference-64534c696e18?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jayant Kumar`**

 <blockquote>From subtle syntax quirks to helpful TypeScript habits — these small details can save hours of debugging and help you write cleaner, safer…
 Continue reading on Medium »</blockquote>

-<h3>7.
+<h3>8.
 Why Use TypeScript: The Developer’s Guide to Better Code - <a href="https://medium.com/@jasminbhesaniya/why-use-typescript-the-developers-guide-to-better-code-866bb4ca5dd8?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jasmin Bhesaniya`**